 If you’re a Wordpress user, you can simply install the W3 Total Cache to enable the browser caching.

 Adjust Image Size to Match Website Dimensions

 Here’s how Neil Patel’s web page looks like.

 As you can see that his image dimensions are in line with the dimensions of the content itself.
 Not only does it look more appealing, it is also beneficial from image SEOs perspective.
 You should resize each image on your website by adding a maximum width so that it matches the website dimensions.

 Image SEO can do wonders for your website.
-The above-mentioned tips will help you optimize the images on your website so that they easily appear in the search results.
+The above-mentioned tips will help you optimize images on your website so that they easily appear in the search results.
 While image SEO optimization is an easy process, it involves several critical steps which require professional assistance.
-So, we recommend hiring a professional team of search engine optimization experts from SEO Experts Company India who can do the desired image optimization to improve the overall website performance.
-They are also listed as the best SEO company from India
+So, we recommend hiring a professional team of search engine optimization experts SEO Experts Company India who can do the desired image optimization to improve the overall website performance.
+Still have a doubt, get in touch with SEO India